VET TECH 1015RW - Introduction to Mechanisms of Health I

 Course Learning Outcomes

-1 Independently analyse sources of information to gain new knowledge.
+1 Discuss the role parasites play in animal and human health and identify common endo and ectoparasites in some domestic species.
 2 Describe the ways in which animals obtain their nutrition from dietary sources.
 3 Develop basic diets for dogs, cats, horses and ruminant farm animals.
-4 Explain the ways in which vaccines can protect animals and humans from ill health.
-5 Complete and interpret basic haematological and serological tests which are used in veterinary laboratories to monitor the health of animals.
+4 Explain the ways in which the immune system and vaccines can protect animals and humans from ill health.
+5 Apply and interpret basic haematological and serological tests which are used in veterinary laboratories to monitor the health of animals.

 University Graduate Attributes